 It’s a vicious cycle, the deeper into overwhelm we get, the less we serve ourselves, and the worse it gets.

-We need to keep our fast brain in check, and force our slow brain to stay on.
-The fast brain can go back to keeping us from falling in holes and making sure we don’t starve to death.
-The slow brain can help us organise our lives better, handle those negative thoughts like a boss, and get back control.
+We need to keep our fast brain in check, and force our slow brain to stay switched on.
+Then the fast brain can go back to doing what it does best, and keep us safe from falling in holes and making sure we don’t starve to death.
+The slow brain can help us organise our lives better, handle those negative thoughts like a boss, and get you back in control.

 Who get’s overwhelmed?